Skip to Content

 This was one of those cruises booked pre-pandemic.

-On lots of cruises, you’ll find that the balcony cabin is double the price of the inside, and for me in that situation it’s always going to be the inside cabin.
+On lots of cruises, you’ll find that the balcony cabin is double the price of the inside.
+For me, in that situation it’s always going to be the inside cabin.

 Free Insiders Cruise Line Guide